sunnyxtian/timer-app/README.md

-# timer app
+# Timer app
+The app name and code in progress

+## Contributors
-## Authors: Sunny Tian, Henok Assalif, Ricardo Torres Arevalo, Farrel sudrajat
+### Developers: Sunny Tian, Henok Assalif
+### Designers: Ricardo Torres Arevalo, Farrel Sudrajat, Kaitlyn Ellington

-A website that will help students stay focused while studying.
+A pomodoro timer website geared towards students.
+Features customizable backgrounds and alarms, adjustable interval lengths, and a progress bar that traces the outline of the page.

+## Instructions for Devs below

+(Delete after project is done)

 Workflow before starting: